philphilphil/WeatherStation/README.md

 ## Code
 - Server: The php script which gets the data from the arduino and saves it into json
+  - you need to set a secretKey here which is used for "authentication"
 - arduino: The arduino firmware which reads temps and sends them via http to the server
+  - the http-request also needs the secretKey
 - WebView: small web page to show a graph and current temps

 ## Enclosure